Skip to main content

 The full extent of Chinese interference operation is laid bare in both secret and top-secret CSIS documents viewed by The Globe and Mail that cover the period before and after the September 2021 election that returned the Liberals to power.
 The CSIS reports were shared among senior government officials and Canada's Five Eyes intelligence allies, namely the United States, Britain, Australia and New Zealand.
 Some of this intelligence was also shared with French and German spy services.

-So we're meant to believe that information about this foreign interference operation was then shared with senior government officials, Five Eyes allies and other like-minded nations, but wasn't provided to the or cabinet?
+So we're meant to believe that information about this foreign interference operation was then shared with senior government officials, Five Eyes allies and other like-minded nations, but wasn't provided to the Prime Minister or cabinet?
 Canadians aren't fools.
 These are serious allegations.

 The Globe and Mail article stated that the documents illustrate how an orchestrated machine was operating in Canada with two primary aims: to ensure that a minority Liberal government was returned in 2021, and that certain Conservative candidates identified by China were defeated.
 The documents say that the Chinese Communist Party leadership in Beijing was pressuring its consulates to create strategies to leverage politically active Chinese community members and associations within Canadian society.
 Beijing uses Canadian organizations to advocate on their behalf while obfuscating links to the People's Republic of China.
 The classified reports viewed by The Globe and Mail reveal that China's former consul general in Vancouver, Tong Xiaoling, boasted in 2021 about how she personally helped defeat two Conservative MPs.
 The word “personally” doesn't appear in the article; I added it.